Temasek Polytechnic: Campus features

 Temasek Polytechnic's campus was designed by architect James Stirling.
 The campus is situated beside Bedok Reservoir and has 61 lecture theatres, a convention centre, canteens, auditoria, an amphitheatre, a chemical pilot plant, laboratories and training facilities, a large library, sporting facilities, and 13 food outlets including three cafés, three F&B outlets and an air-conditioned food court.

-The Temasek Aviation Academy was opened in 2014 in the School of Engineering.
+The Temasek Aviation Academy (TAA) was opened in 2014 in the School of Engineering.
 In 2016, a 6,000 m2 facility housing specialised laboratories, and specialised training equipment for related aerospace diploma courses.

 In 2024, Temasek Polytechnic (TP) launched Singapore’s first industry-standard Chemical Pilot Plant (CPP) housed in an institute of higher learning that can convert waste cooking oil into biodiesel.